 You can customize Christmas cards and holiday photo cards to include a custom photo or design and a personal message.
 This is where these postcards get their appeal.
 They can be the avenue to show your appreciation to your customers.
 Sincere messages addressing the recipient by their name and thanking them for doing business with you can go a long way.

+Postcard mailing services let you communicate with a specific audience.
+With the help of a mailing list, you can craft custom messages or greetings and send them to a particular group or demographic.
 There are plenty of ways to manage your mailing list, especially if you have a lot of customers.
-For example, you can send to a specific message to customers who bought a certain item, or from a specific department, over the course of the year.
+For example, you can send a specific message to customers who bought a certain item, or from a specific department, over the course of the year.
 This is easy to do with variable data printing.
-It allows you to change elements such as text, graphics and images from one printed piece to the next.
+It allows you to change elements such as text, graphics, and images from one printed piece to the next.

 Do take note that postcards are smaller and have less room for text, which actually works to your advantage.
 The holiday season is a busy time so your customers will appreciate a short but heartfelt message.